Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 I am patient, friendly and many students tell me that I explain concepts more effectively than their teachers.
 I am available weekdays or weekends, days or nights, throughout the entire year.
 Best of all, my rates are cheaper than many tutors, and for your convenience, I can drive directly to you.
 I would be happy to answer any questions you might have regarding my experience and teaching methods.
 While it should go without saying, I have a clean background that has been verified by the FBI and BCI.

+Please note that I have a two-hour minimum on all sessions.
+I am not able to offer 30 or 60 minute sessions any longer.
 I appreciate your time and consideration and look forward to being at your service!

 My subjects include:

-Mathematics: algebra, geometry, trigonometry, pre-algebra, elementary
+Mathematics: algebra I and II, geometry, trigonometry, pre-algebra, elementary

 English: grammar, vocabulary, spelling, reading, writing, listening, speaking, pronunciation, ESL, ESOL